-- chapter//para selects the para element descendants of the chapter element children of the context node - //para selects all the para descendants of the document root and thus selects all para elements in the same document as the context node - //olist/item selects all the item elements in the same document as the context node that have an olist parent - . selects the context node - . //para selects the para element descendants of the context node - . . selects the parent of the context node - .../@lang selects the lang attribute of the parent of the context node - para [@type="warning"] selects all para children of the context node that have a type attribute with value warning - para[@type="warning"][5] selects the fifth para child of the context node that has a type attribute with value warning - para[5][@type="warning"] selects the fifth para child of the context node if that child has a type attribute with value warning - chapter[title="Introduction"] selects the chapter children of the context node that have one or more title children with string-value equal to Introduction - chapter[title] selects the chapter children of the context node that have one or more title children - employee[@secretary and @assistant] selects all the employee children of the context node that have both a secretary attribute and an assistant attribute
+- //olist/item selects all the item elements in the same document as the context node that have an olist parent - . selects the context node - . / / para selects the para element descendants of the context node - . . selects the parent of the context node - . . /@lang selects the lang attribute of the parent of the context node - para[@type="warning"] selects all para children of the context node that have a type attribute with value warning - para[@type="warning"][5] selects the fifth para child of the context node that has a type attribute with value warning - para[5][@type="warning"] selects the fifth para child of the context node if that child has a type attribute with value warning - chapter[title="Introduction"] selects the chapter children of the context node that have one or more title children with string-value equal to Introduction - chapter[title] selects the chapter children of the context node that have one or more title children - employee[@secretary and @assistant] selects all the employee children of the context node that have both a secretary attribute and an assistant attribute

-The most important abbreviation is that child: can be omitted from a location step.
+The most important abbreviation is that child:: can be omitted from a location step.
 In effect, child is the default axis.
 For example, a location path div/para is short for child::div/child::para.

 There is also an abbreviation for attributes: attribute:: can be abbreviated to @.
-For example, a location para[@type="warning"] i s child::para[attribute::type="warning"] and so selects para children with a type attribute with value equal to warning.
+For example, a location path para[@type="warning"] is short for child::para[attribute::type="warning"] and so selects para children with a type attribute with value equal to warning.